czzarr/czzarr.github.com/source/_posts/2012-04-22-dns-redirections.markdown

 ---

-If you design a website, you will need your own domain name, which means you will need to manage your Domain Name System (DNS).
-While there is nothing very complicated here, the info is disseminated on the Internet, so I decided to write a "cheat sheet"-like tutorial which will hopefully save you some time!
+If you build a website, you will want your own domain name, which means you will need to manage your Domain Name System (DNS).
+While there is nothing very complicated here, the info is scattered across the Internet, so I decided to write a "cheat sheet"-like tutorial which will hopefully save you some time!